-When we talk about food policies we refer to a rather broad field of experiences, theories, methodological approaches and innovative tools.
-The choice, use and application of these tools must take into account the urban and territorial scale of reference, as well as the specificities of the territory under examination.
+When we talk about food policies, we refer to a rather broad field of experiences, theories, methodological approaches and innovative tools.
+The choice, use and application of these tools must consider the urban and territorial scale of reference, as well as the specificities of the territory under examination.

-Large cities can develop real food plans, small cities can build Food Strategies that bring together different thematic aspects related to the food system, village networks can organize Food Councils capable of structuring exchange networks and innovation niches www.cities2030.eu
+Large cities can develop real food plans, small cities can build Food Strategies that bring together different thematic aspects related to the food system, village networks can organize Food Councils capable of structuring exchange networks and innovation niches.